TritonDataCenter/smartos-live/tools/javascriptlint/README.md

 This branch of JSL has been tested on:

-- SmartOS (Illumos-based) with Python 2.4
+- SmartOS (Illumos-based) with Python 2.6.
-- Mac OSX 10.6.8 with Python 2.6
+- Mac OS X >=10.6 with Python 2.6.
+I.e. does `which python2.6` return something?

 History